DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-apply-again.md

 - The ‘add another course’ flow does not happen
 - Add an apply again page and link to it in a banner on the dashboard
 - Show a ‘Your application was copied’ banner when a new application is made
-- Tweak the title of the application page to be "Your new application"
+- Tweak the title of the application page to be“Your new application”
 - Show previous applications in the right column
 - Show reference statuses to indicate if a reference has been received or not
 - Make received references read only (you can delete but not change any other aspect)